MediaComem/comem-archidep/ex/heroku-deployment.md

-A new version has been published which also supports [the `$DATABASE_URL` environment variable](https://github.com/MediaComem/rps/blob/6139da63bc2f9f382ea5beb0ffcc3aff393a54c1/src/server/config.ts#L25), so that it works out of the box with the [Heroku Postgres add-on][heroku-postgres].
+A new version has been published which also supports [the `$DATABASE_URL` environment variable](https://github.com/MediaComem/rps/blob/6139da63bc2f9f382ea5beb0ffcc3aff393a54c1/src/server/config.ts#L25), so that it works out of the box with the [Heroku PostgreSQL add-on][heroku-postgres].

 **If you have a clone of the [original